eigenbrot/eigenbrot.github.io/_posts/2016-12-11-Pagosa-Springs.md

 all the time here.

-I stayed on US 160 as it raced across the valley floor and through Alamosa, which apparently is the coldest city in the lower
+I stayed on US 160 as it raced across the valley floor and through Alamosa, which apparently is the coldest city in thelower 48.
-48. Whoa.
+Whoa.
 Just outside Alamosa I picked up a great radio show called [Woodsongs](http://www.woodsongs.com/), a live, roots music variety show with some very cool music and good interviews.
 It was a great driving companion and I was sad when the mountains cut off the signal.

 The mountains in question were the eastern edge of the San Juan range.
 I followed US 160 up over Wolf Creek pass and down to Pagosa